johannesulf/nautilus/docs/guides/parallelization.rst

 Parallelization
 ===============

-Nautilus supports distributing computations over multiple CPU cores and nodes on a high-performance computing (HPC) cluster.
+``nautilus`` supports distributing computations over multiple CPU cores and nodes on a high-performance computing (HPC) cluster.
 The parallelization includes likelihood calculations and the most computationally demanding aspects of the sampler, i.e., neural network training and sampling new points.
 Let's take the following simple problem.
 We added ``time.sleep(0.01)`` so that every likelihood evaluation takes a non-negligible amount of time, around ten milliseconds.
 This simulates a computationally more expensive likelihood problem.

 .. code-block:: python